Patrus Ananias: Minister of Social Development

-In 2004, in a context of crisis involving the social politics promoted by the Federal Government, Ananias was invited by president Lula to assume the Ministry of Social Development and Fight Against Hunger, an office in which the minister was kept until March 2010.
-It was during his administration as minister that Bolsa Família was implemented, a program of the Federal Government for families in situations of poverty or extreme poverty.
-In this period, almost 13 million families were granted with the Bolsa Família.
+In 2004, amid a political crisis involving the social policies promoted by the Federal Government, Ananias was invited by president Lula to assume the Ministry of Social Development and Fight Against Hunger, an office in which he was kept until March 2010.
+It was during his administration as minister that Bolsa Família, a federal program for families currently in poverty or extreme poverty, was implemented.
+In this period, almost 13 million families were granted Bolsa Família.

 Election for Mayor of Belo Horizonte

-In the beginning of 2010, disputed against former mayor of Belo Horizonte, Fernando Pimentel, the PT primaries for Governor of Minas Gerais.
-He loses the nomination, but, on 31 March 2010, leaves the Ministry to run in the elections, in the condition of candidate for Vice Governor in the opposition ticket with the then Minister of Communications senator Hélio Costa.
-On 7 June 2010, officialize his candidacy for Vice Governor of the State of Minas Gerais, along with Hélio Costa.
+In the beginning of 2010, he faced the former mayor of Belo Horizonte, Fernando Pimentel, in the PT primaries for Governor of Minas Gerais.
+He lost the nomination but, on 31 March 2010, left the Ministry to run for office as candidate to Vice Governor in the opposition ticket with the then Minister of Communications and senator Hélio Costa.
+On 7 June 2010, he officialized his candidacy for Vice Governor of the State of Minas Gerais, along with Hélio Costa.
 They were defeated by the then Governor Antônio Anastasia (PSDB), elected Vice Governor in 2006 along with Aécio Neves, who left the office to run for Senator.

-In 2012, he again ran for Mayor of Belo Horizonte against Márcio Lacerda (PSB), being defeated in the first round.
-Got 40% of the votes, against 54% of his opponent.
-In that election, he was chosen after the rupture of the alliance PT-PSB, then in the command of the state's capital, which was already sealed, having the federal deputy Miguel Corrêa, close to the minister Fernando Pimentel, as Vice Mayor of Márcio Lacerda.
+In 2012, he ran again for Mayor of Belo Horizonte against Márcio Lacerda (PSB) and was defeated in the first round.
+He obtained 40% of the votes, against his opponent's 54%.
+He was chosen for that election after the rupture of the alliance PT-PSB, then in the command of the state's capital.
+It had been set to feature the federal deputy Miguel Corrêa, someone close to minister Fernando Pimentel, as Márcio Lacerda's Vice Mayor.

 Minister of Agrarian Development

-On 29 December 2014, he was officially announced as new Minister of Agrarian Development of the second cabinet of Dilma Rousseff.
-On 14 April 2016, he left temporarily the Ministry because of the voting of the impeachment proceedings against Dilma Rousseff.
-Returned to office in 19 April, whom he was kept until the Rousseff's suspension and the swearing-in of acting president Michel Temer.
+On 29 December 2014, he was officially announced as the new Minister of Agrarian Development in Dilma Rousseff's second cabinet.
+On 14 April 2016, he left the Ministry temporarily due to the vote of the impeachment proceedings against Dilma Rousseff.
+On 19 April, he returned to office, which he kept until Rousseff's suspension and acting president Michel Temer's swearing in.